infracost/docs/docs/infracost_cloud/sso.md

     </pre>
   </details>
 4. Once we receive your email, we will email you to schedule a quick screenshare call to enable the SAML groups.
 On the call, we will verify that users are automatically provisioned correctly.
+5. After enabling SAML, you can send us a custom support URL.
+This URL will be shown to users who sign in with SSO but aren’t part of your SAML user groups.
+It helps guide these users on how to follow your company’s process to join the correct SAML group and access Infracost Cloud.